 After

 I am in LOVE with the new look!
 We fixed the drawer and I installed trim around the edge of each inset drawer for extra detail.
-I finished the piece off by applying the Rust-Oleum Cabinet Kit.
+I finished the piece by applying the Rust-Oleum Cabinet Kit.
 This light gray option comes with the light tint base in the cabinet kit.

 *You can check out the full IKEA hack tutorial here.